-The Cathodic Protection Repair of Berth 4&5, Port of Brisbane
+The Cathodic Protection Repair of Berths 4&5, Port of Brisbane, Australia

 The Port of Brisbane’s berths 4 and 5 at Fisherman Islands were contracted in 1979-1980, forming 600 metres of container berth supporting several 1000 tonne container cranes.
 The structure was constructed with cast in situ concrete beams and deck, supported by steel tubular piles.